 Cool down in the river that flows between the sheer cliffs of the Todra Gorge

-Catch the sunrise before renting a sandboard to test your skills.
-Leave the dunes and head to Khemliya to experience a traditional Saharan village—its people are originally from Mali.
-Continue west to pass through a dramatic gate into Rissani.
-A market town, Rissani holds a livestock auction and is home to a "donkey parking lot", a site worth experiencing (and hearing)!
-Make your way to the desert town of Tinerhir before reaching the 984 feet (300 m) deep Todra Gorge.
+Catch the sunrise before renting a sandboard to test your skills on the dunes.
+Then it's time to get back on the road for the five-hour transfer to Ouarzazate.
+Stop along the way in Khemliya to experience a traditional Saharan village, then continue west to pass through a dramatic gate into Rissani.
+This market town holds a livestock auction and is home to a "donkey parking lot," a site worth experiencing (and hearing)!
+Make your way to the desert town of Tinghir before reaching the 984-foot (300 m) deep Todra Gorge.
 You will have time to explore the gorge and relax in the cool water of the shallow Todra River

 Travel through the Valley of a Thousand Kasbahs.
-Though many kasbahs (old fortress or fortifications) are now in disrepair, local families still live in some of them.
+Though many kasbahs (old fortresses or fortifications) are now in disrepair, local families still live in some of them.
 You may even come across nomads herding their animals.
 Head west to Kelâat M'Gouna.
 Known for its Festival des Roses, here you can see extensively cultivated farmland bordered with fragrant rose bushes.
-Continue west to Ouarzazate, a gateway to the Sahara Desert made popular by the film industry.
+Continue west to settle for the evening in Ouarzazate, a gateway to the Sahara Desert made popular by the film industry.
 Join a studio tour and discover how the nearby desert landscapes have been featured in many films.

-Day 6: Aït Benhaddou Kasbah & Tizi n'Tichka Pass over the High Atlas to Marrakech
+Day 6: Transfer to Marrakesh via Aït Benhaddou & Tizi n'Tichka Pass

 Ait Benhaddou Kasbah, Morocco